 Self-awareness is the first step to personal and professional growth.
 The MBTI® instrument helps individuals understand their strengths, their preferred working styles, and ultimately helps them see their potential.
-Insights from the official Myers-Briggs can be used to develop understanding of differences in an organizational context or individually and provide clarity.
-The MBTI assessment helps create appreciation for communication styles and task approach between leaders, team members and colleagues – enabling them to work better together.
+Insights from the official Myers-Briggs assessment can be used to develop understanding of differences in an organizational context or individually and provide clarity.
+The Myers-Briggs Type Indicator helps create appreciation for communication styles and task approach between leaders, team members and colleagues – enabling them to work better together.

 MBTI Assessments & Practitioner Resources